 Sport is more than a culture in Germany.
 It is almost a lifestyle.
-In fact, Germans are generally very excited about sports events, be it football, handball, basket-ball, ice-hockey, etc. Many major sporting events are regularly held in most German cities.
+In fact, Germans are generally very excited about sports events, be it football, handball, basket-ball, ice hockey, etc. Many major sporting events are regularly held in most German cities.
 Hence, sports fans traveling to Germany will simply be delighted.
 You can not only attend matches and other competitions and watch these on TV but also practice your favorite sports if you wish.

 Good to know:

-Germany currently has more than 90,000 registered sports clubs.
-Regarding football, one counts 26,000 football clubs and 178,000 teams.
+Germany currently has more than 90,000 registered sports clubs (Sportvereine) of which 25,000 are football clubs with around 160,000 teams.

 Good to know: